AwesomeKalin/games/README.md

 * [Freeciv-web](https://github.com/freeciv/freeciv-web) - An turn-based strategy game implemented in HTML5.
 * [Hexa Battle](https://github.com/itajaja/hb) - A turn based dungeon crawler written with Typescript, using React and SVG.
 [Play it now!](http://giacomotag.io/hb/)
 * [Tower Defense](https://github.com/Casmo/tower-defense) - 3D Tower Defense build with Three.js in HTML5.
+* [Achtung, die Kurve!](https://github.com/SimonAlling/kurve) - The aim of this project is to create an HTML5/JS remake of the original Achtung, die Kurve! from 1995.
+* [achtungkurve.com](https://github.com/maechler/kurve) - This is an open source HTML5 implementation of the famous game also known as Curve Fever, Zatacka or simply Kurve.

 ## Racing